 Some people die young—but more than one person has had their death reported numerous times while they were still alive!

-The most famous of these was the humorist Samuel Langhorne Clemens (1835-1910), better known by his pen name “Mark Twain.”
+The most famous of these was the humorist Samuel Clemens death (1835-1910), better known by his pen name “Mark Twain.”
 Newspapers repirted Mark Twain’s death date seven times before his actual fateful end.
 So how did Mark Twain die?
 Twain’s death was “greatly exaggerated,” as he was prone to say.
 One erroneous report occurred in 1907, when his demise was supposedly met during a dense fog while aboard H. H. Roger’s yacht.
 So with all of these false allegations and lies, when did Mark Twain die?
 Reports say that Mark Twain was buried in the 21st of April, 1910.

 Another tale was spun about American pioneer and frontiersman Daniel Boone (1734-1820), as noted in this GenealogyBank blog article: The Lessons of Daniel Boone’s Obituary: Check and Double Check.
 What an intricate literary fabrication the author of Boone’s obituary wove.
 If you read the obituary closely, he couldn’t possibly have known the details—since he reported Boone died alone: